Call For Proposals

 Yet in 2020, the civic squares in the United States and around the world are spaces of extreme contestation that endanger the very democratic and participatory essence upon which they were built.
 Belief in the value and credibility of democratic institutions is at historic lows.
 Discourse, whether political or otherwise, is weaponized to inflame rather than construct.
 The very notion of truth is challenged, and facts dismissed as irrelevant.
 People doubt that governments and governance systems can and will serve their interests and the public interest.
 The rise of nationalist, authoritarian, and populist movements is raising the question whether the liberal democratic order, and the principles for which they stand, can survive.

-2020 in the United States raises the specter of increased polarization, division, and destruction of democratic norms.
+2020 in the United States raises the specter of increased polarization, division, and destruction of democratic norms as well as the global public health crisis.
 Independent of the U.S. election and the global impacts it will have, similar dynamics are playing out in places around the world in which our programs operate.
 These developments strike to the very heart of programs of public policy and public administration.
 The intransigence of views and the seeming intractability of problems is creating skepticism as to whether practitioners and the field of public affairs and administration are up to the task.
-In this context, NASPAA member programs must address these issues for the greater good of the communities and the societies in which we live, but also for the very relevance of our programs so that we may thrive.
+In this context, NASPAA member programs must address these issues for the greater good of the communities and the societies in which we live, but also for the very relevance of our programs so that we may thrive amid evolving circumstances.
 As schools and programs dedicated to public service education, the health and functioning of our civic squares – wherever they may be – is fundamental to what we do.

 No civic square has ever been fully inclusive of all people within the society.
 Our challenge today is not to recreate a civic square of old, but rather to build a new, more inclusive, and resilient civic square.

-Our annual meeting will take place in Chicago scarcely three weeks before the U.S. election.
+Our annual meeting will take place in Chicago scarcely three weeks before the U.S. election and when we hope the pandemic will have receded in the U.S. and world.
 At the same time, it takes place on the 100th anniversary of the women’s suffrage movement which provides evidence that fundamental changes can be made to political and social systems to advance the public good.